-We do not take a position on whether dual class structures are value-enhancing, but we challenge the proposition that time-based sunsets are an appropriate response to the debate over dual class and that they should be imposed through regulation or stock exchange rules.
+This Article does not take a position on whether dual class structures are value-enhancing, but it does challenge the proposition that time-based sunsets are an appropriate response to the debate over dual class structures and that they should be imposed through regulation or stock exchange rules.
 To the extent that dual class structures are problematic, sunsets do not solve that problem.
 Moreover, time-based sunsets are an arbitrary response to the concern that developments such as the decline in a founder’s economic interest or the transfer of high-vote shares to third parties may reduce the attractiveness of the dual class structure.
 In addition, time-based sunsets create potential moral hazard problems.
-We further argue that the limitations of time-based sunsets cannot be addressed through a retention vote by the minority shareholders due to the problematic incentives of the minority shareholders.
+Further, because of their problematic incentives, minority shareholders cannot address the limitations of time-based sunsets through a retention vote.

-We observe that event-based sunsets, which have received less attention, focus on the specific developments that are likely to erode the potential value of dual class, and we call for market participants to explore them further through private ordering.
-Nonetheless, we argue that, at the present time, investors and policymakers lack sufficient information about either dual class or sunsets to justify using regulation, index requirements or stock exchange rules to force companies into adopting sunsets.
-We further argue that, rather than relying compulsory sunsets to evade the difficult policy issues raised by dual class, the debate should encompass a more thorough framing of the role and importance of shareholder voting rights.
+This Article observes that event-based sunsets, which have received less attention, focus on the specific developments that are likely to erode the potential value of dual class structures, and calls for market participants to explore them further through private ordering.
+Nonetheless, it argues that, at the present time, investors and policymakers lack sufficient information about either dual class or sunsets to justify using regulation, index requirements, or stock exchange rules to force companies into adopting sunsets.
+Last, it argues that, rather than relying on compulsory sunsets to evade the difficult policy issues raised by dual class, the debate should encompass a more thorough framing of the role and importance of shareholder voting rights.